 I have not tried the popup, I like to use the methods above for getting more traffic and feel like my pop up is best used to encourage sharing rather than follows but you can certainly give this a try.

 You should be pinning every single day just like you want to get traffic every single day.
 That’s why I use the above tools to help me automate when I cannot pin every day.

 You also want to be pinning multiple times throughout the day, not just at one particular time.
-Again, Boardbooster and Tailwind are quite handy for helping with this.
-Around 30 pins per day is optimal based on the courses I have taken and what they recommend, though with two automated tools, I pin way more than that.
+Tailwind is quite handy for helping with this.
+Around 30 pins per day

 25 Remember to Repin Your Own Pins